jessmitch42/example-docs-docusaurus/README.md

 ## A note on privacy

-I have intentionally left of the name of the company this assignment is for to make it less discoverable for other candidates while it is public.
+I have intentionally left out the name of the company this assignment is for to make it less discoverable for other candidates while the repo is public.
 I will make the repo private once it has been reviewed.

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/).

+## Deployment

+This app is currently deployed at [https://jmitchell-tech-writer-assignment.netlify.app/](https://jmitchell-tech-writer-assignment.netlify.app/).

+All assignment requirements are answered within the website's UI to avoid the reader needing to refer to source code directly.

+---

 ### Installation